oracle/atg-commerce-iaas/BCCTools/README.md

 # ATG BCCTools module

 This is a module for Oracle ATG Commerce that provides REST services for interacting with ATG Content Administration, a.k.a, the BCC.
+This code is designed to work with Oracle ATG Commerce 11.1 or later.

 # Installation